As a young teen in 1996, my first student approached me about taking lessons and I fell in love with teaching

-in effort to help violinists and violists address common technical challenges, such as vibrato, bowing, and left hand topics like shifting ad intonation, in ways which use our natural biomechanics to our advantage.
+addressing common technical challenges, such as vibrato, bowing, shifting, and intonation, in ways which use our natural biomechanics to our advantage.

 Please enjoy my site, and be in touch

-if you have a question or a topic you'd like me to address in my blog or podcast, would like to book me for a concert, event, or recording session, are interested in violin, viola, fiddle, or cello lessons, or would just like to say hello!
+if you'd like to book me for a concert, event, or recording session, are interested in violin, viola, fiddle, or cello lessons, have a question or a topic you'd like me to address in my blog or podcast, or would just like to say hello!